otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 - Code must be linted using ESLint.
 - Code must be formatted using Prettier.
-- Follow SvelteKit and Svelte naming conventions.
+- Follow Svelte/SvelteKit naming conventions.
 - Use meaningful variable, function and component names that clearly describe their purpose.

 ---